ssenmosip/mosip-temp-documentation/Steps-to-Install-and-use-PostgreSql-Version-10.2-on-RHEL-7.5.md

     Enter it again:
     postgres=# \q

+Restart the service:

-    sudo systemctl restart postgresql-10
+    $ sudo systemctl restart postgresql-10

 It will ask new password to login to postgresql

 ####### example for sourcing the sql file form command line

     $ psql --username=postgres --host=<server ip> --port=9001 --dbname=postgres

 Open the file

     $ sudo vim /var/lib/pgsql/10/data/pg_hba.conf

 Default lines are present in pg_hab.conf file

 TYPE DATABASE USER ADDRESS METHOD

  local all all peer

  host all all 127.0.0.1/32 ident host all all ::1/128 ident local replication all peer host replication all 127.0.0.1/32 ident host replication all ::1/128 ident

-Modify with below changes in file /var/lib/pgsql/10/data/pg_hba.conf local all all md5 host all all 127.0.0.1/32 ident host all all 0.0.0.0/0 md5 host all all ::1/128 ident local replication all peer host replication all 127.0.0.1/32 ident host replication all ::1/128 ident
+Modify with below changes in file /var/lib/pgsql/10/data/pg_hba.conf

+ local all all md5
+ host all all 127.0.0.1/32 ident host all all 0.0.0.0/0 md5 host all all ::1/128 ident local replication all peer host replication all 127.0.0.1/32 ident host replication all ::1/128 ident

     $sudo systemctl restart postgresql-10
     $sudo systemctl status postgresql-10

 Reference link: https://www.tecmint.com/install-postgresql-on-centos-rhel-fedora